MrInanimated/bp-overlay/themes/tutorial.md

 Oh boy, JSON.
 Here we go:

 [JSON]\(JavaScript Object Notation\) is a data format that stores data in a way that is hopefully fairly readable by humans as well as by a computer.
 JSON is comprised of "objects", which are denoted by `{ }` braces.
 Within the object, you have a name (which is a string of characters enclosed in quotes) which is tied to a value (which could be a number, an array, another object, `true`, `false`, or `null`).
 Each of these makes a name-value pair.
-If there are more than one name-value pair in an object, they need to be
+If there are more than one name-value pair in an object, there needs to be a comma between each pair.

 In this case, JSON is used to tell the overlay exactly where the images used in the theme are, the CSS to load in manually, the rules governing the particles, the text styles etc.